ffomezolam/GA-DSI-Capstone/README.md

 3. Other words (the negative class data for the classification model) 100 samples from each set were generated and classified, and scores were obtained from each classification set:
-1. Wine description fragments were...
+1. Wine description fragments were 68% Shakespearean, with a mean probability score of 0.62.
-2. Shakespeare fragments were...
+2. Shakespeare fragments were 96% Shakespearean, with a mean probability score of 0.89.
-3. Other fragments were...
+3. Other fragments were 49% Shakespearean, with a mean probability score of 0.49.
-These scores indicate...
+These scores indicate that Shakespearean prompts will yeild more Shakespearian results, but also that on unrelated prompts (e.g. wine descriptions) the results can be Shakespearean more often than not.
+More tests could be done here to experiment with sentence fragment size and type to determine what sorts of input yielded the best output.

-Bespoke tests of the generation-classification pair suggested that prompts which sounded more Elizabethan resulted in higher Shakespearean scores, whereas prompts that included modern terminology or phrasing tended towards lower scores.
+Bespoke tests of the generation-classification pair (i.e. arbitrary text input fed into the classifier) suggested that prompts which sounded more Elizabethan resulted in higher Shakespearean scores, whereas prompts that included modern terminology or phrasing tended towards lower scores.
 There is no obvious way to interpret this *vis-a-vis* the model.
 Is the